 The most expensive plan available is the Lightning Unlimited plan ($300/user/month), packed with enterprise-grade contact management features, Sales & Service Cloud Consoles, sandboxes, and unlimited custom app development.

-Note that Salesforce CRM also offers Cloud Lightning and Service Cloud Lightning upon request, and for an additional fee.
-If you want to try its features for free you can easily sign up for Salesforce CRM free trial here.
+Note that Salesforce CRM also offers Cloud Lightning and Service Cloud Lightning upon request and for an additional fee.

 The cart of the Pipedrive buyer

-Pipedrive is certainly one of the ‘look no further’ CRM systems for companies that can afford it, and that’s justified with a robust feature suite and spotless functionality.
+Pipedrive is undoubtedly one of the ‘look no further’ CRM systems for companies that can afford it, and that’s justified with a robust feature suite and spotless functionality.

 How much will you pay?